|

 Wray into his hand.

-I haven't timed it myself but it's been said
+I haven't timed this myself but it's been

 Kong's